-Townhouses walk the line between detached single-family homes and condos, offering the best of both.
-Since they differ widely by size and structure from area to area, they’re difficult to define by appearance alone.
-Generally, however, townhouses are multilevel residences attached by a communal wall to another residence, or two.
-Some also have small yards or patios.
+Townhouses (or townhomes) walk the line between detached single-family homes and condos, offering the best of both.
+They can differ widely in size and structure, but generally, townhouses are multilevel residences attached by a common wall to another residence, or two.
+Some have their own small yards or patios.

 The Census Bureau’s definition of a townhouse provides more guidance, at least when it comes to what qualifies as a single-family home.
-In order for a townhouse to be classified as a single-family structure by the U.S. Census Bureau, it must have no units above or below, be separated by a ground-to-roof wall, maintain separate heating systems from its neighbors and have individual meters for public utilities.
+In order for a townhouse to be classified as a single-family structure by the U.S. Census Bureau, it must be separated from adjacent units by a ground-to-roof wall and maintain separate utilities and heating/air-conditioning systems from its neighbors.

-These two types of residences are similar, but not exactly the same.
-One of the main ways townhomes differ from condos is in the degree of ownership.
+Townhouses and condos are similar in many ways, but not exactly the same.
+One of the main differences is the degree of ownership.
 Unlike a condo, townhome owners typically own both the interior of the home and the exterior land it sits on, including the yard (if there is one).
-Townhome owners may pay an HOA fee for things like care of common areas and trash pickup, like condo owners do, but not necessarily.
+Townhome owners may pay HOA fees for things like maintenance of common areas and trash pickup, like condo owners do, but not necessarily.

 Townhouse pros and cons